nunit/nunit/BUILDING.md

 In your development IDE of choice, ensure there is a Run/Debug configuration which specifies `nunitlite-runner` as the startup project.

 Then specify the program arguments in exactly the same way as above.
-For example the following argument `nunit.framework.tests.dll --where "class == NUnit.Framework.Assertions.AssertEqualsTests"` will run all tests in the NUnit.Framework.Assertions.AssertEqualsTests TextFixture in the nunit.framework.tests.dll (proceeding a successful build)
+For example the following argument `nunit.framework.tests.dll --where "class == NUnit.Framework.Assertions.AssertEqualsTests"` will run all tests in the NUnit.Framework.Assertions.AssertEqualsTests TextFixture in the nunit.framework.tests.dll

 You could now set a breakpoint anywhere in the AssertEqualsTests class and have the debugger pause on it when performing a debug run of the solution (ie. ALT+F5 in JetBrains Rider).